 he outrages the senseless clay in all his fury!

-And then there is Sophocles’s tragic play Antigone, one of the greatest literary treasures of Athens’s golden age, telling of the refusal of Creon of Thebes to allow Polynices, a rebel against his city, to be buried after he is killed in battle.
+And then there is Sophocles’s tragic play Antigone, telling of the refusal of Creon of Thebes to allow Polynices, a rebel against his city, to be buried after he is killed in battle.
 “You keep up here a corpse belonging to the gods down there, robbed of its due, its offerings and its rites,” says the Theban prophet-in-residence.
 “And so the destroyers, the late-avenging Furies of Hades and the gods lie in wait for you, to trap you in the evils you’ve unleashed yourself!”
 And sure enough, Creon’s blasphemy brings bitter recompense to himself and his city.

-If merely neglecting to bury a corpse could have such consequences, one can understand why the even more extreme physical violation that is human dissection should have been absolutely out of the question in the Greek world — and ditto the later Roman one that took so much inspiration from the Greeks.
+If merely neglecting to bury a corpse could have such consequences, one can understand why the even more extreme physical violation that is human dissection should have been absolutely out of the question in the Greek world.
 The best that a curious mind could hope to do was to cut into animals.
 “One must refer to the parts of animals which have a nature similar to the nature humans possess,” noted Aristotle.
-The prohibition against human dissection would never be lifted during the entire remainder of classical times after Hippocrates, except in one very specific place and time: Alexandria during the first half of the third century BC.
+The prohibition against human dissection would never be lifted during the entirety of Greek and Roman antiquity, except in one very specific place and time: Alexandria during the first half of the third century BC.

 Two names are indelibly associated with this revolutionary if brief-lived new way of studying the human body: Herophilos and Erasistratus.
-Although their stays in Alexandria may very well have overlapped, it would be a mistake to think of them as partners or even colleagues in the traditional sense.
+Although their stays in Alexandria may very well have overlapped, they were of different generations.
 Herophilos was the older of the pair, arriving in Alexandria at a very early date and dying not long after the passing of Ptolemy I; Erasistratus came along later and died some three decades after Herophilos, not long before the passing of Ptolemy II.
-In addition to age, they were separated to some extent by their ideas and approaches, as we’ll soon see.
-But they were united by their advocacy for a bottom-up rather than top-down approach to medicine — a position which ironically owed much to Aristotle, despite the wise philosopher’s confusion about such seemingly basic issues as the functions of the heart and the brain.
+But they were united by their advocacy for a bottom-up rather than top-down approach to medicine — a position which ironically owed much to Aristotle, despite the wise philosopher’s confusion about such seemingly basic issues as the functions of the brain and the heart.
 “First the phenomena must be grasped,” Aristotle had written, “and then their causes discussed.”
 This was the polar opposite of Hippocrates’s approach.

 A few more traces of Erasistratus’s life have been preserved.
 It seems he was most likely born on the Greek island of Keos in about 305 BC, probably to a prominent family; one ancient source claims him to have been a grandson of Aristotle, although most modern historians tend to doubt this.
-He was trained in medicine in the town of Knidos in Asia Minor, then traveled farther east while still a young man to the city of Seleucicia, where he practiced medicine very successfully in the court of Seleucus I, another of Alexander the Great’s aging Bodyguards, now the monarch of the Seleucid Empire.
-He too made his way to Alexandria afterward, his reputation doubtless preceding him.
-Although we have even fewer fragments of Erasistratus’s writings than we do of the writings of Herophilos, we do know that he left no doubt whatsoever that his work should be seen as a definitive break with the humoric theories of Hippocrates.
-Just as Hippocrates had replaced religious explanations for ill health with philosophical ones, he was now replacing the philosophical with the natural, the phenomenological — or, as another generation might call it, the scientific.
+He was trained in medicine in the town of Knidos in Asia Minor, then traveled farther east while still a young man to the city of Seleucicia, where he practiced medicine very successfully in the court of Seleucus I, formerly one of Alexander the Great’s Bodyguards, now the monarch of the Seleucid Empire.
+And then Erasistratus made his way to Alexandria, his reputation surely preceding him.
+Although we have even fewer fragments of his writings than we do of the writings of Herophilos, we do know that he left no doubt whatsoever that his work should be seen as a definitive break with the humoric theories of Hippocrates.
+Just as Hippocrates had replaced religious explanations for ill health with philosophical ones, he was now replacing the philosophical with the natural, the phenomenological — or, as we might prefer to call it, the scientific.
 He pointedly rejected any form of “mysticism,” a category in which he placed the Hippocratic tradition alongside other, still more dubious theories of health and sickness.

 Herophilos’s investigations of the brain were the first and last of their kind in the ancient world.
 He mapped its hemispheres and ventricles in careful detail.
 Some of the names he put to what he found inside the skull are still used by neurosurgeons today.
 Perhaps the most charming of them is the styloid process, a slender outcropping at the base of the temporal bone that got its name from its resemblance to the pen (styloi) he was using at the time to make his notes.
 Another structure, one which reminded him of a wine press, has since been named the torcular Herophili (“Herophilos’s press”) in honor of him.

-Even more impressively, Herophilos discovered nerves, and even surmised that they functioned as the conduits for signals between the brain and the rest of the body, all despite living thousands of years before the invention of electrical wiring would provide an obvious, easily graspable analogy for their purpose.
+Herophilos discovered nerves, and even surmised that they functioned as the conduits for signals between the brain and the rest of the body, all despite living thousands of years before the invention of electrical wiring would provide an obvious, easily graspable analogy for their purpose.
 More remarkably still, he intuited and described the distinction between motor and sensory nerves.
 He then went on to map with an admirable degree of accuracy all those sections of the nervous system that are visible without a microscope.
-He gave his most oft-heard gift to our modern language for the body when he noted that the tangle of nerves and blood vessels at the back of the eye resembles a fishing net; today we call that part of the eye the retina, from the Latin rete, meaning “net.”
+He bestowed his most often heard gift upon our modern language for the body when he noted that the tangle of nerves and blood vessels at the back of the eye resembles a fishing net; today we call that part of the eye the retina, from the Latin rete, meaning “net.”

 Both men were fascinated with the pulse, rightly sensing that it could tell them much about the health and even state of mind of the living subjects they examined; Herophilos went so far as to design and build his own water clock for measuring it.
 A precious fragment of his writing on this subject has survived: “[One] pulse seems to differ from [another] pulse in volume, in size, in speed, in vehemence, and in rhythm.
 From the fact that they differ in these respects, the pulse clearly at times becomes ‘fitting’ [i.e., in physiological harmony with body and environment], at times not fitting.”